kyleturman/jquery-slippity/README.md

 # Slippity

-A lightweight and simple jQuery slider/carousel plugin build with developers in mind and made to be extended.
+A lightweight and simple jQuery slider/carousel plugin built with developers in mind and made to be extended.

 ## Setup